graterol-oswaldo/docker_nginx_php_mysql/README.md

-# Docker: Nginx, PHP and PostgreSQL
+# Docker: Nginx, PHP and MySQL

-Services container infrastructure integrated by NGINX, PostgreSQL and PHP, designed to implement applications made with Laravel under a microservices structure.
+Services container infrastructure integrated by NGINX, MySQL and PHP, designed to implement applications made with Laravel under a microservices structure.
 In consequence, the frontend enviroment must be deploy from other service container.

 ## Description